WieseChristoph/.dotfiles/README.md

 # Stow

-For most of the configs you just have to call `stow <folder>` to lint the configs to their right place.
-Except for those which have instrutions below (and the scripts folder).
+For most of the configs you just have to call `stow <folder>` to link the configs to their right place.
+Except for those which have instructions below (and the scripts folder).

 # Yay